wdawson/okta.github.io/_source/_posts/2018-09-17-desktop-app-electron-authentication.md

    "license": "MIT",
    "dependencies": {
 -    "@openid/appauth": "^0.3.5",
-+    "@openid/appauth": "^1.1.1",
++    "@openid/appauth": "^1.2.0",
      "@types/react": "^16.3.17",
      "@types/react-dom": "^16.0.6",
 -    "electron": "^2.0.2",
      "material-design-lite": "^1.3.0"
    },
    "devDependencies": {
+-    "typescript": "^2.9.1"
-+    "electron": "^3.0.0",
++    "electron": "^4.0.1",
-     "typescript": "^2.9.1"
++    "typescript": "^3.2.0"
    }
  }
 ```

 The changes in the "scripts" are not necessary, but they make compilation happen before you run `npm run dev` or `npm start`.
-You're also moving the `electron` dependencies to be a `devDependency` and upgrading TypeScript to the latest version.
+You're also upgrading Electron, moving its dependency to be a `devDependency`, and upgrading TypeScript to the latest version.

-In addition, you'll need to make some changes to `flow.ts` since you just upgraded to AppAuth 1.1.1.
+In addition, you'll need to make some changes to `flow.ts` since you just upgraded to AppAuth 1.2.0.
 The upgrade allows for PKCE (Proof Key for Code Exchange), and a couple constructors need to be changed to take in objects instead of arguments.
 It might be cumbersome to pick through the changes below.
 You can [copy this file](https://github.com/googlesamples/appauth-js-electron-sample/blob/50d98d888ca9299708f71e8bce00101048389260/flow.ts) instead.

 **NOTE:** If the changes below are already in this file, it's likely [this pull request](https://github.com/googlesamples/appauth-js-electron-sample/pull/3) was merged and you can skip this part.